A 30-Day Pilot Built Around One Core Question

 So you can validate whether a change or campaign actually moved the needle.

-Every review and snippet gets deterministic signals: sentiment, quality, engagement, and taxonomy.
+Every review and snippet gets deterministic signals: emotion/taxonomy, polarity, quality, engagement.

 So every insight and weight rests on the same per-review signals — filter and compare consistently.